transifex/txgh/docs/heroku.md

 Open your project in Transifex.
 Under More Project Options, click Manage.

 In the Features section at the bottom of the screen is a text box titled Web Hook URL.
 Enter in the URL you created from your Heroku app, then click Save Project.
-Secret keys are currently unsupported, so leave the field blank for now.

 Connecting Your GitHub Repository
 Connecting a GitHub repository is similar.
 Open your repository in a web browser and click Settings.

 Under Webhooks & services, click to add a webhook.
 You may be asked to confirm your password.
 Enter the Heroku app URL for the Payload URL and change the Content type to application/x-www-form-urlencoded.
-Just like with Transifex, keep the Secret token field blank.

 Click Add webhook to create your new webhook.
 GitHub will ping the URL to test its validity.
 You can check whether the ping was successful by reloading the page.